Research on Teaching & Learning

 TASIS Portugal believes that early literacy ensures future academic success.
 Acclaimed researchers E.D.
 Hirsch, Jean Chall, Diane Ravitch, and many others conclude that a student’s reading level in third grade will dictate their academic achievement in high school.
 Our Core Knowledge curricular approach ensures high levels of literacy in reading, writing, and speaking.
 The same can be said for our Singapore Math approach to learning mathematics.
 Singapore Math has been established as the best mathematics preparation program, based on international test results (PISA and TIMSS).

-TASIS Portugal assess students frequently and uses these measures of student achievement to inform parents of their children’s progress, assess the effectiveness of its teachers, and craft Individual Learning Plans (ILPs) for each student.
+TASIS Portugal assesses students frequently and uses these measures of student achievement to inform parents of their children’s progress, as well as to assess the effectiveness of its teachers.

 Our school also uses a balanced classroom assessment system that is effective in measurement and is purposefully planned to maximize student learning.
 The end goal of assessment is to assist learning, not just to measure it.
 Assessment is frequent and focused on gaining insights into the learning of students.

 We use summative assessments at the end of a unit or at the end of a school year.
-Core Knowledge, Singapore Math, and Cambridge Assessments measure learning against a curriculum-based benchmark.
 Assessment as learning helps students take more responsibility for their own learning.
 Assessment of learning is a summary of what a student has learned over that period.